Ships hit by U-boats

 History Completed in February 1923

-At 19.25 hours on 28 Apr, 1941, U-96 fired three single torpedoes at three tankers in convoy HX 121 south of Iceland and reported the sinking of two tankers with 18.000 grt and damaging another with 6000 grt after observing three hits.
+At 19.25 hours on 28 April 1941, U-96 fired three single torpedoes at three tankers in convoy HX-121 south of Iceland and reported the sinking of two tankers with 18,000 grt and damaging another with 6000 grt after observing three hits.
 The tankers Oilfield and Caledonia were sunk and the freighter Port Hardy was hit and sunk after the torpedo had missed the intended target.

-The Port Hardy (Master John Geoffrey Lewis) was hit by one torpedo on the port side abaft the main mast and sank after about three hours.
+The Port Hardy (Master John Godfrey Lewis) was hit on the port side abaft the main mast by one torpedo and sank after about three hours about 165 miles north-northwest of Rockall.
 One crew member was lost.
 The master, 82 crew members, four gunners and ten passengers were picked up by the British rescue ship Zaafaran (Master Charles Kavanagh McGowan, DSC) and landed at Greenock on 1 May.

 If you can help us with any additional information on this vessel then please contact us.